The 5 Most Comfortable Running Shoes of 2026

 1. Most Comfortable Running Shoes

 The Brooks Glycerin Max 2 are the most comfortable running shoes that we've tested.
 From the moment you step in, the heavily padded upper lets you know that this is a comfort cruiser.
 Its towering stack of cushioning provides ample buffer from the road, but the foam is not overly soft or squishy.
-Instead, it acts as a shock absorber, soaking up a lot of impact, so even heavier runners will enjoy protective landings.
-That comfort and protection is long-lasting too: in our simulated 50k long run test, the midsole continued to provide impressive absorption to the end.
+Instead, it acts as a shock absorber, absorbing much of the impact, so even heavier runners will enjoy protective landings.
+The comfort and protection are long-lasting, too: in our simulated 50k long run test, the midsole continued to provide impressive absorption to the end.
 The sizing is also bang on, and it fits true to size lengthwise and widthwise.
 Because of all the cushioning and padding, this is a fairly heavy running shoe, so it won't feel spry and nimble, but it does have a gentle rocker to help keep your foot rolling forward while still reaping the benefits of all the cushioning.

 2. Most Comfortable Upper Mid-Range Running Shoes